 Leave the jars out for 24 hours, and press the centre of each one.
-If the centre of the lid stays put it is sealed, and the jar can by put away.
+The centre of the lid should stay put it, showing that it is sealed, and the jar can by put away.

 If the centre of the lid pops up when released, it hasn’t sealed properly.
 If you have several unsealed jars you can open them all and re boil the jam, or if just one put it in the fridge and eat it immediately.

 Easy Plum Jam – ingredient ratios